croquisai/MLCL/readme.md

 - OpenCL-based for GPU acceleration
 - JIT for CPUs (if OpenCL isn't supported!)

+Also features a highly experimental HDL generator that can convert a MLCL model into Verilog.
+(FPGA-friendly architecture!)

 ## Installation

 For now, you will need to pull the repository and run `pip install .` from the root directory.